Staff Directory

 In 2021, Valeria’s group produced three all-Big Sky selections, led by first-team nickelback Marte Mapu.
 Mapu broke out with 65 tackles, 10 PBUs, four interceptions, and four TFLs.
 He would later become Sacramento State’s first-ever Big Sky Defensive MVP in 2022 and the highest NFL draft pick in school history, going in the third round to the New England Patriots.

 That 2022 season also saw Caleb Nelson earn second-team all-league honors, highlighted by a 98-yard pick-six in his debut.
-In 2023, Valeria coached first-team all-Big Sky safety Cameron Broussard and honorable mention cornerback Dillon Juniel.
+In 2023, Valeria coached first-team All-Big Sky safety Cameron Broussard and honorable mention cornerback Dillon Juniel.
 Safety Murvin Kenion III led the DBs with 51 tackles the following year and started all 12 games, pacing a secondary that produced eight interceptions.

 Earlier stops included Southeast Missouri (2011), Cal Poly (2010), and Idaho State (2007–09), where he coached D.J.
 Clark to two all-conference honors and an NFL career.
 Valeria began his college coaching career at Central Washington (2005–06), where both starting corners earned first-team all-conference recognition and the defense ranked 11th nationally in turnover margin.